-Gala program is full of virtuosity of dance, bringing together several different performers and groups.
+Gala programme is full of the virtuosity of dance, bringing together several different performers and groups.
 Gala evenings are starred i.a. by Finnish Kinetic Orchestra with perceptions from pieces Animals and I’m Liquid, and Daniel Proietto with Alan Lucien Øyen’s sparkling solo piece Sinnerman.
 The evening culminates with Akram Khan’s Kaash performed by Spanish IT Dansa.

 Duration 120 min. interval.